hangvtran/Movie-Recommendation-/README.md

 - Movie Recommendation System.ipynb: Jupyter notebook with all the preprocessing, model training, and prediction code.

 ## Features
-Data Preprocessing: Includes functions for cleaning and preparing the data for modeling.\
+- Data Preprocessing: Includes functions for cleaning and preparing the data for modeling.
-Feature Engineering: Techniques to extract and select relevant features from the movie metadata.\
+- Feature Engineering: Techniques to extract and select relevant features from the movie metadata.
-Model Training: Implementation of various machine learning models with scikit-learn.\
+- Model Training: Implementation of various machine learning models with scikit-learn.
-Model Evaluation: Code for evaluating models and selecting the best performer based on RMSE (Root Mean Square Error).\
+- Model Evaluation: Code for evaluating models and selecting the best performer based on RMSE (Root Mean Square Error).
-Prediction Generation: Generates predictions for submission.\
+- Prediction Generation: Generates predictions for submission.

 ## How to Use
-Setup Environment:
+- Setup Environment:

-Ensure you have Jupyter Notebook installed.\
+1.Ensure you have Jupyter Notebook installed.\
-Install required packages by running\
+2.Install required packages by running\
 ```!pip install <your library>``` \
 in your Jupyter which includes pandas, numpy, scikit-learn, nltk, scipy, and jupyter